-And you want people to read what you’re passionate about…all while you’re earning money.
+And you want people to read what you’re passionate about…all whilst you’re earning money.

 All great goals.
 All doable.
-You just need to know how.
+You just need to know how to do it.

 Now that that’s clear, we can look at the list of resources that we use and highly recommend, especially if you’re just starting out (although it’s never too late to join the party).

 Luckily, there’s not much you need for blogging and the things you do need don’t necessarily have to cost a fortune.
 I mean they could, but you don’t have to invest in any of those resources in the beginning.